 We all incarnated on Earth to choose which path of ascension we will take.
 The positive path involves the process outlined above, which involves healing wounds and seeing through the ego.
 The goal of the positive ascension path is to heal so that we may serve others.

 Of course, this is a simplistic explanation of the two paths.
 Someone may have decided they want to serve others and be on the positive path.
-But they could still use sadness, guilt, or anger reflexively as a tool to get others to conform to their wishes.
-In this case, a person could believe they are positive because they want to serve.
-But their reactivity, attitude, vibration, and behaviors may conflict with their ability to serve effectively.
+Yet, they could still use sadness, guilt, or anger reflexively as a tool to get others to conform to their wishes.
+In this case, a person could believe they are positive because they want to serve, but their reactivity, attitude, vibration, and behaviors may conflict with their ability to serve effectively.

 In this case, despite the desire to be positive, this person may not be adequately polarized to the positive path.
 Their reactivity and unhealed wounds might effectively cancel out their desire to serve, rendering them unpolarized to either path, leaving them neutral.